You can use Intune to deploy security policies using out-of-box templates or Windows 10 custom policy CSP (UserRights Policy).

 In this post, you shall learn how to deploy UserRights policies successfully.
 Thanks to my colleague Mark Thomas for helping me in fixing the issue.

-I checked Intune Administrative templates, Security baselines, and out of box Device restriction policies to find out options to deploy Windows 10 UserRights settings.
-I couldn’t find any out of box policies related to UserRights settings.
+I checked Intune Administrative templates, Security baselines, and box Device restriction policies to find options to deploy Windows 10 UserRights settings.
+I couldn’t see any out-of-box policies related to UserRights settings.

 I have two options to deploy UserRights settings:

 - Group Policy if the device is domain joined or Hybrid Azure AD Joined

 - Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment.

 - Custom Windows 10 policy CSP using Intune for Azure AD joined devices.